 Last but not least, we have The Brotherhood Of Pursuits And Pastimes, to give it its full name.
 This Manc institution remains one of the best places to watch sport in town.
 Also boasting two floors with dozens of screens, pool tables, darts, table tennis and more, including a great food menu, it’s a regular haunt for post-work pints and matchday fans.
 Just look at how buzzing it was back in December — can’t go wrong.

-This is, of course, by no means an exhaustive list but for a few more options you can always check out our list of the best places to watch the World Cup, which has plenty more pubs and bars that will welcome any football fan ahead of the big fixture.
+This is, of course, by no means an exhaustive list but there are plenty more pubs and bars that will welcome any football fan ahead of the big fixture.

 Regardless of who comes out on top, it’s going to be a massive day for the city and United and City fans everywhere, just make sure you look after each other and enjoy yourselves.

 So, who do we reckon is winning it then?
-Is ten Hag going to make it two domestic cups in his first season or are Pep’s Premier League champions going to do the treble?
+Is ten Hag going to make it two domestic cups in his first two seasons or are Pep’s Premier League champions going defend another third of the treble and manage a domestic double?

 Featured Image — David Dixon/Calcio/Mary D’s Beamish Bar